Nik-Reyes/Rock-Paper-Scissors/README.md

 - If you and your opponent choose the same tool, neither player gets a point

-- Whoever gets a score of 3 first wins the game, else the game continues
+- The first player to score 3 points wins the game, else the game continues